xtianatilano/automate-mac-battery/README.md

 ## Why

 I know MacOS already has a smart battery management.<br>
-This is just solely my preference, I don't like leaving my Mac plugged in all the time, also I want to cycle my battery properly to prolong battery life(?).<br>
+This is just solely my preference, I don't like leaving my MacBook plugged in all the time, also I want to cycle my battery properly to prolong battery life(?).<br>
 Lastly, I'm lazy to turn on/off my charger every time my battery is full or low.<br>
 So if your in the same boat as me, feel free to follow the guide.